7k8m/json.filed/README.md

 [how to use ...](./document/how2use.md)

 # Deferred
-Read and write file and so on is executed in [deferred manner](./document/HowDeferred.md) to make best use of node.js.
+Reading and writing file and so on are executed in [deferred manner](./document/HowDeferred.md) to make best use of node.js.

 # Reference
 See [this page](./document/reference.md)